doutoraju/angular-site/ng8-social-login/README.md

-# AdminApp
+# Ng8SocialLogin

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.3.
 Using this component:
 https://www.npmjs.com/package/angularx-social-login
 Angular 7 is using https://www.npmjs.com/package/angularx-social-login/v/1.2.7